Nunge

 Nunge is the name of a beach strip 2 kilometres north of the East African town Bagamoyo in Tanzania.
 Nunge's southernmost point is the village Mlingotini.

-The Swahili word "nungu" means "globefish" in English, "nunge" means "leper colony".
+The Swahili word "nungu" means "globefish" in English and "nunge" means "leper colony".

 For centuries the Nunge coast has been a place where salt was extracted from the seawater and traded to African inland areas.
 It is characterized by coastal mangroves and forests of coconut palms.

 In recent years, a couple of seaside resort hotels have been constructed along the Nunge beach.